It Wasn't My Fault, the Snow Caused My Car Accident!

 For example, if a driver rear-ends a non-moving car in normal weather conditions, they would probably be considered 100 percent liable.
 But what if there were poor weather conditions?
 Well, if one driver was not moving, and another drove into them in even the worst weather, there is still fault.

-Visibility issues can also cause accidents when the weather turns, but even in low visibility, you will still hold the blame for hitting another car, because you should be proceeding more cautiously.
+Visibility issues can also cause accidents when the weather turns.
+However, even with low visibility, you will still hold the blame for hitting another car because you should be proceeding more cautiously.
 Further, if the accident involves two moving cars, and the weather is part of the cause, the liability will still be determined by who is more at fault.
-If one driver is more than 50 percent at fault, then they will be liable for the crash.
+If one driver is more than 50 percent at fault, they will be liable for the crash.

 If you are in an accident where road conditions are less than optimal, claiming that the weather caused the accident will not work as a defense.
 If you have the unfortunate experience of being hit by another driver on the road, no matter the conditions, find a law firm’s reputable and experienced personal injury lawyer who can help you get compensated for your injuries.

-For more information on this area of law, see our overviews of personal injury, trucking accidents, and car accidents.
+For more information on this area of law, see our overviews of car accidents and trucking accidents.

 What do I do next?